 Badly after the radiance of newness disappears.

-Based on my experiences in the community of recovering addicts I believe there is a tendency among addicts and non-addicts to in an effort to “fix” themselves with love and sex, jumping into psychological healthcare relationships based on an intense attraction to the physical.
+Based on my experiences in the community of recovering addicts I believe there is a tendency among addicts and non-addicts to in an effort to “fix” themselves with love, jumping into psychological healthcare relationships based on an intense attraction to the physical.
 They usually do not have anything to have to do with deja-vu instead, they stem from the void of a fundamental need for a solution.
 There isn’t any real connection between the two parties and they don’t know one the other, and these alliance initiatives fail badly after the radiance of newness disappears.

 The fact that a situation seems compelling or immediate does not necessarily mean it’s healthy or not.
 The feeling of having deja vu should be considered with care.
 But, most of the time, these experiences aren’t obsessive or obsessive.
 They instead convey a feeling that is steady and quiet.